 Another superstar butcher on the Paris scene, Le Bourdonnec is located just outside of the city, in Asnières-sur-Seine.
 The butcher’s 60-day aged côte de boeuf and his discovery by chef Alain Ducasse catapulted Le Bourdonnec to fame, but his commitment to quality has kept him at the top of the game.
 A spiritual father to many young butchers, he has formed students that have gone on to open Le Bourdonnec boutiques around the city, in addition to the original Asnières address.
 If you’re interested in tasting Le Bourdonnec’s products, but not up to preparing them yourself, you can enjoy his Beef Wellington or other Anglo-Saxon-inspired fare at Beef Club.

-One of Le Bourdonnec’s esteemed students, Timothée Sautereau, carries on the tradition of slow aging beef at his 18th arrondissement outpost of the Le Bourdonnec line of butcher shops.
+One of Le Bourdonnec’s esteemed students, Timothée Sautereau, carries on the tradition of slow aging beef at his 18th arrondissement outpost (now closed) of the Le Bourdonnec line of butcher shops.
 Here the service is friendly and Sautereau and his staff are happy to take special requests and orders.
 The boutique offers a great variety of products and its owner is committed to assuring that “there is something for people of every budget and taste.”

 This small shop, located next to foodie destination Marché d’Aligre in the 12th arrondissement, doubles as a small restaurant where you can enjoy simple small plates among friends or opt for a heartier hamburger or steak tartare.
 For an additional 9.80eur “cooking fee” you can buy any cut of meat and have it prepared to enjoy immediately on-site.